 Professional Contact Information Should Include:

-- Full name (as in official documents)
+- Full name (as it appears on official documents)

 - Professional email address (avoid personal or unprofessional addresses)